How are we making our hotels more sustainable?

 A new build, on the other hand, gives you the freedom to create your perfect hotel but can be more impactful on the environment, as you have to source a lot of new natural resources for the construction.

 To ensure we invest in creating sustainable buildings, we use BREEAM certification to guide our efforts.
 BREEAM is a sustainability assessment method that rates properties in ten categories, which include amongst others energy, health and wellbeing, water, waste and transport.
 Based on the output of the assessment, properties are assigned a rating ranging from ‘Pass’ (lowest) to ‘Outstanding’ (highest).
-Our property in Delft has received an awarded classified as ‘Very Good’ following the BREEAM-NL guidelines.
-You can read more about about this is our Case Study for TSH Delft.
+In 2021, our full Dutch portfolio has received awards classified as ‘Very Good’ and ‘Excellent’ following the BREEAM-NL guidelines.
+You can see an in-depth breakdown of our results here.

 All our new properties are certified, with the ‘Very Good’ rating being the minimum.
 We also research opportunities to include on-site renewable energy sources, such as solar panels, as we did for our most recent properties in Delft, the Netherlands and Bologna, Italy, and always install energy and water efficient technologies such as LED lights, faucet taps and smart room management systems using room keys to manage the light and heating.

-Another water saving device we have installed in TSH Florence and TSH Delft, and which will be rolled out to all locations in 2021, is the Amphiro shower device.
+Another water saving device we have installed in all our locations is the Amphiro shower device.
 With it, users receive instant feedback on their water usage when showering.
 Research by Innovation Lighthouse has shown that our guests positively respond to the device and the instant feedback, and that they on average reduce their water usage by 17%.

 Per year, this could save us up to 3,760 litres per room and with more than 6,700 rooms across Europe, that’s quite the reduction!